 Striking a balance between work and life is much simpler when you’re an employee.
-Okay, you don’t have the power to make decisions, yet you can show your boss why it is to their advantage.
+Okay, you don’t have the power to make decisions, but you can show your boss why it’s in their best interest.
 For instance, people with flexible working hours are more productive, as are people who work from home.

 When you’re in charge, it’s down to you to find ways to have a healthier balance between work and life without harming your bottom line.
 This is challenging because nobody will fill in for you while you’re on vacation.